Cannabis Education

 2. Grind and place in jar with high-proof ethanol

-3. Shake daily for 2-4 weeks (or use heat for hours)
+3. Shake daily for 2-4 weeks (or use heat)

 4. Strain through cheesecloth and coffee filter